COMRES-VLM: Coordinated Multi-Robot Exploration and Search using Vision Language Models: Introduction

 \section{Introduction}

-Coordinated exploration and object search remain a fundamental challenge for multi-robot systems (MRS), particularly in unknown and dynamic environments such as disaster zones, industrial facilities, and subterranean caves~\cite{sugiyama2013real, dunbabin2012robots, rouvcek2020darpa}.
+Coordinated exploration and object search remains a fundamental challenge for multi-robot systems (MRS), particularly in unknown and dynamic environments such as disaster zones, industrial facilities, and subterranean caves~\cite{sugiyama2013real, dunbabin2012robots, rouvcek2019darpa}.
 Achieving efficient, scalable exploration with MRS requires sophisticated planning strategies that effectively balance local sensing, task allocation, and global coordination.

-Classical sampling-based planners, such as Rapidly-exploring Random Trees (RRT) \cite{bircher2016receding}, have been extensively used in robotic exploration.
-While effective for rapid deployment, they often result in redundant or inefficient trajectories, particularly in cluttered or expansive environments \cite{witting2018history, selin2019efficient}.
+Classical sampling-based planners, such as Rapidly-exploring Random Trees (RRT)~\cite{bircher2016receding}, have been extensively used in robotic exploration.
+While effective for rapid deployment, they often result in redundant or inefficient trajectories, particularly in cluttered or expansive environments~\cite{wittinghistory, selin2019efficient}.
 Frontier-based exploration has emerged as a more information-driven alternative, guiding robots toward the boundary between known and adjacent unknown regions to maximize new information gain.
-However, most implementations rely on greedy heuristic assignments, typically selecting frontiers based solely on proximity or estimated local utility, without considering global coordination or workload balancing.
-Moreover, aggressive filtering of small frontier clusters~\cite{batinovic2021multi, caiza2024autonomous} may cause robots to miss narrow passages or less prominent regions, leading to incomplete coverage and suboptimal exploration performance.
+However, most implementations rely on greedy heuristic assignments, typically selecting frontiers based solely on proximity or estimated local utility, without considering global coordination or workload balance.

-Recent advances in Large Language Models (LLMs) and Vision-Language Models (VLMs) offer promising solutions to address these limitations, due to remarkable capabilities in multimodal reasoning, contextual understanding, and high-level decision-making across various robotics applications \cite{chen2024scalable, kannan2024smart, calandra2018more}.
-LLMs excel particularly in interpreting spatial layouts, processing high-level natural language descriptions, and decomposing abstract objectives into executable steps.
-These capabilities make them well-suited for MRS coordination, especially in tasks that require both spatial efficiency and semantic understanding that traditional geometric or heuristic planners struggle to integrate effectively.
-Unlike existing approaches that rely on greedy, single-agent strategies \cite{petravcek2021large} or decentralized coordination with limited global awareness \cite{zhou2023racer}, LLMs offer the potential for globally informed and adaptive planning.